Chart Color Schemes

 Calista faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 10.6% compared to the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 10.6%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.0%).
-Trade and technical skills are prevalent, with 37.8% of residents aged 15+ holding vocational credentials – advanced diplomas (7.9%) and certificates (29.9%).
+Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (29.9%).
+A total of 22.6% of the population is currently engaged in formal education, comprising 8.7% in primary, 5.1% in secondary, and 2.8% in tertiary education.

 Frequently Asked Questions - Education